olcf-tutorials/hands_on_containers_on_frontier/README.md

 apptainer pull opensuse.sif docker://opensuse/leap:15.4
 ```

-better practice is to use full url
+better practice is to use full url to indicate which registry you are getting
+the image from.

 ```
 apptainer pull opensuse.sif docker://docker.io/opensuse/leap:15.4